 Our Science teachers believe it is vital that all students receive a grounding in current scientific processes, knowledge, values, and skills for them to function in our complex, changing society.
 Science at the college also provides students with the opportunity to gain a level of understanding sufficient to pursue tertiary studies in any major scientific discipline.

-The curriculum in Years 7, 8, 9 and 10 is closely aligned to the Science learning area statement in the Australian Curriculum.
+The curriculum in Years 7, 8, 9, and 10 is closely aligned to the Science learning area statement in the Australian Curriculum.
 The Inquiry Strand address the skills of scientific investigation and the ways people use scientific information, whilst the Understanding Concepts outcomes cover distinctive scientific understandings, theories, ideas and knowledge, and draws from the traditional scientific disciplines.

-Students in Years 7 & 8 are placed in non-streamed classes where they are offered a generalised course designed to give them an overview of the major scientific disciplines and a solid foundation in scientific problem solving methods and scientific communication.
+Students in Years 7 & 8 are placed in non-streamed classes where they are offered a generalised course designed to give them an overview of the major scientific disciplines and a solid foundation in scientific problem-solving methods and scientific communication.
 In Years 9 and 10 students are streamed into ability pathways that lead to particular combinations of upper school subjects.

-Head of Department – Steve Bedford
+Curriculum Leader Science – Steve Bedford